andrewt1018/OuiTravel/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+Things you need to install before running the app:

 - Node.js and npm (npm comes with Node.js)
 - MongoDB - Follow the installation guide for your OS.